Sunnndayyy/tinyinfer/README.md

 eager attention; it teaches paging and is not yet a PagedAttention speedup.

-For comparable decode experiments, save one aggregate result per configuration to the ignored local cache, then regenerate the tracked leaderboard.
+For comparable decode experiments, save one aggregate result per configuration to the local cache, then regenerate the tracked leaderboard.
 Run these from the repository root, one at a time:

 ```bash